93rd Robert T. McKee Student Art Contest & Exhibition

 If you are interested in booking a tour or program, please fill out the Request Form in its entirety and e-mail it to firstname.lastname@example.org at least three weeks in advance of your desired date.
 During certain times of the year, tours are in high demand and availability may be limited.
 Request forms will be processed in the order they are received, and it make take up to 2 business weeks for your request to receive a response.
 If you have any questions, please contact the Education Department at (209) 940-6332.

-Museum Docents come to your classroom and present digital slide shows.
+Museum Docents come to your classroom and present an engaging digital slide show.
 Choose between three programs: California Indians, a General Introduction to the Museum, or All Star Artists at the Haggin Museum.
 Suitable for any age, these presentations can be made to any size group.

-Docents introduce the theme of horses in art using images from the Haggin Collection and other museums and lead an interactive discussion drawing connections between time periods and cultures and their own experiences.
+Docents introduce the theme of horses in art using images from the Haggin Collection and other museums.
+Then they lead an interactive discussion making connections between time periods and cultures and the students’ own experiences.
 The program concludes with a drawing lesson.

 Docents present a digital slide show and conduct an interactive discussion about the depiction of young people, their families, friends, and feelings in art.
-They also create an expressive self-portrait.
+Additionally, the class creates an expressive self-portrait.

 History’s Mysteries is presented by Docents in your classroom or after-school program.
 Students learn about California history using objects circa 1900 and relating them to items used today.
 The program was used direct observation, a game and activity.